LongPham7/hybrid_aara_artifact/reviews/response_reound1.md

-If the user wishes to analyze their custom OCaml program using Hybrid RaML, the user should first prepare (i) the source file of their OCaml program, augmented with a list of inputs for runtime cost data generation and (ii) a configuration file specifying hyperparameters of Hybrid AARA.
+If the user wishes to analyze their custom OCaml program using Hybrid RaML, the user should first prepare (i) the source file of their OCaml program, augmented with a collection of inputs for generating runtime cost data and (ii) a configuration file specifying hyperparameters of Hybrid AARA.
 To learn the formats of these files, the user can look at the examples inside the artifact.
 Finally, The user runs Hybrid RaML as demonstrated in Section 1 of `README.pdf`.

-We will explain this point in the revision of `README.pdf`.
+In Section 4.3 of the revised `README.pdf`, we explain this point.

 > It would improve the artifact to include an editor.